zkonduit/ezkl/README.md

 Build the auto-generated rust documentation and open the docs in your browser locally. `cargo doc --open`

+#### In-browser EVM verifier

+As an alternative to running the native Halo2 verifier as a WASM binding in the browser, you can use the in-browser EVM verifier.
+The source code of which you can find in the `in-browser-evm-verifier` directory and a README with instructions on how to use it.

 ### building the project 🔨